ibm-cloud-docs/discovery-data/recovery.md

 Your uploaded documents are converted, enriched, and stored in the search index.
 In the event of a disaster, the search index is not recoverable.
 Store a backup of all your source documents in a safe place.

 If you also import documents by doing scheduled crawls of external data sources, you might want to retain your data source credentials externally so that you can re-establish your data sources quickly.
-For the list of available sources and the credentials needed for each one, see [Configuring IBM Cloud data sources](/docs/discovery-data?topic=discovery-data-sources).
+For the list of available sources and the credentials needed for each one, see [Configuring {{site.data.keyword.cloud_notm}} data sources](/docs/discovery-data?topic=discovery-data-sources).

 ### Training data
 {: #backuptraining}